Sonic4D: Spatial Audio Generation for Immersive 4D Scene Exploration: Related Work

 Early spatial audio generation methods ~\cite{gao20192, xu2021visually, leng2022binauralgrad} predominantly took monaural inputs and “binauralized” them via neural networks conditioned on visual cues.
 In recent years, the advent of powerful generative architectures has spurred end‑to‑end models that accept text prompts~\cite{sun2024both}, images~\cite{sun2024both, dagli2024see}, spatial parameters~\cite{heydari2025immersediffusion,kushwaha2025diff}, silent videos~\cite{kim2025visage}, or full 360° panoramas~\cite{liu2025omniaudio} to jointly learn semantic and spatial audio features.
 For example, SpatialSonic~\cite{sun2024both} leverages spatial‑aware encoders and azimuth state matrices within a latent diffusion framework to provide fine‑grained multimodal spatial guidance for stereo audio generation.
 ViSAGe~\cite{kim2025visage} fuses CLIP visual embeddings with autoregressive neural audio codec modeling to generate coherent FOA directly from silent video frames.
 Recently, OmniAudio~\cite{liu2025omniaudio} addressed the 360° spatial audio gap by using a dual‑branch architecture to fuse panoramic and FoV streams, enabling high‑fidelity FOA generation from full spherical video content.

-Although these methods benefit from the inherent capacity of generative models to capture complex multimodal distributions and yield impressive qualitative gains, they face two critical challenges.
-First, the data scarcity and domain gaps characteristic of end‑to‑end learning frameworks still constrain their ability to faithfully simulate spatial audio, resulting in suboptimal spatial rendering fidelity.
-Second, even when utilizing 360° video inputs, the synthesized sound field remains tied to the camera’s fixed pose and cannot account for dynamic listener motion or free‑viewpoint changes within the scene.

-Some alternative approaches~\cite{chen2023novel, liang2023av, chen2024av} tackle spatial audio by jointly reconstructing novel views and associated audio given ground‑truth recordings at specific viewpoints; these methods, however, are restricted to static scenes and focus on view‑specific audio re‑rendering.
-In contrast, our work decouples semantic audio synthesis from spatial rendering and employs room impulse response (RIR) convolution to robustly simulate the spatial acoustics perceived by a moving listener in dynamic environments.
+Although these generative methods achieve impressive multimodal results, they still face two key limitations.
+First, data scarcity and domain gaps in end-to-end learning restrict the fidelity of spatial audio rendering.
+Second, even with 360° video inputs, the synthesized sound field is bound to a fixed camera pose and cannot support dynamic listener motion or free-viewpoint changes.
+In contrast, our method decouples semantic audio synthesis from spatial rendering and leverages RIR-based convolution to physically simulate spatial acoustics for a moving listener in dynamic scenes.